 Choose the file name style for backup copies that suits your habits.
 Give backup files a particular extension to set them apart, or prepend “Backup X of “ to the file name so you can easily open backup files with the associated application.
 Or give backup files the same name as the original, placing them into a different location.

 Place backup files into the same folder as the original, or specify a specific backup folder to reduce clutter.
-Or place backup files into .zip archives to save on disk space.
+Or place backup files into compressed archives to save on disk space.
 Use automatically numbered backup file names and backup locations to keep separate sets of backup files for each action modifying a particular file or set of files.